Key Takeaways

 Value — 12 / 15

-Cost Per Effective Day (CPED): $104.89 (SmartPak, 10 lb tub) ÷ 60 days = $1.75 per day.
-Score: 6 / 8.
+Cost Per Effective Day (CPED): $104.89 (SmartPak, 10 lb tub) / 60 days = $1.75 per day.
+Score: 6/8.

-Cost Per Gram of Primary Active (CPG): $1.75 ÷ 10 g glucosamine = $0.175 per gram.
-Score: 4 / 5.
-This is identical to SmartFlex Ultra’s CPG and competitive for a full-dose glucosamine product.
+Cost Per Gram of Primary Active (CPG): $1.75 / 10 g glucosamine = $0.175 per gram.
+Score: 4/5.
+Identical to SmartFlex Ultra’s CPG.
+For a full-dose glucosamine product, this is competitive.

-Size options: Two sizes available — 5 lb bag (30-day supply) and 10 lb tub (60-day supply).
-The 10 lb tub offers a lower per-day cost than the 5 lb bag ($1.75 vs approximately $1.95).
-Score: 2 / 2.
+Size options: Two sizes: 5 lb bag (30-day supply) and 10 lb tub (60-day supply).
+The 10 lb tub runs about $0.20/day cheaper.
+Score: 2/2.

-Total: 6 + 4 + 2 = 12 / 15.
+Total: 6 + 4 + 2 = 12/15.

 The Bottom Line